ARMENIA – Center (Yerevan, Ararat, Kotayk, Aragatsotn, Armavir)

 Charents Museum of Literature and the Arts.
 Yeghishe Charents (1897-1937) was an Armenian poet, writer and public activist.
 Charents’ literary subject matter ranged from his experiences in the First World War, socialist revolution, and frequently Armenia and Armenians.
 He is recognized as “the main poet of the 20th century” in Armenia.

 An early supporter of communism, Charents joined the Bolshevik party, but as the Stalinist terror began in the 1930s, he gradually grew disillusioned with Stalinism and excepting a few poems in journals, Charents could publish nothing after 1934.
 In 1936, when Soviet Armenian leader Aghasi Khanjian was killed, Charents wrote a series of seven sonnets.
-After Komitas’s death he wrote one of his last great works, “Requiem Æternam in Memory of Komitas” (1936).
+After Komitas’s death, he wrote one of his last great works, “Requiem Æternam in Memory of Komitas” (1936).

 He became a morphine addict under the pressure of the campaign against him.
-A victim of Yezhov’s purges, he was charged for “counterrevolutionary and nationalist activity” and imprisoned during the 1937 Great Purge.
-He died in prison hospital.
+A victim of Yezhov’s purges, he was charged with “counterrevolutionary and nationalist activity” and imprisoned during the 1937 Great Purge.
+He died in the prison hospital.
 It is unknown where his body was buried.
 All his books were also banned but were released in 1954 after Stalin’s death.

 This was his lovely house but there is zero English and not very interesting.
 Free

 Martiros Saryan House Museum.
 Saryan (1880-1972) was an Armenian painter and the founder of a modern Armenian national school of painting.
 Born in Russia, he moved to Yerevan in 1901.
-Over 4 floors of his former house see hundreds of his paintings, mostly Armenian landscapes and portraits, his lovely light filled studio and living space.
-500 AMImage result for Martiros Saryan
+Over 4 floors of his former house see hundreds of his paintings, mostly Armenian landscapes and portraits, his lovely light-filled studio and living space.
+500 AM

 Charents Museum of Literature and the Arts.
 Yeghishe Charents (1897-1937) was an Armenian poet, writer and public activist.
 Charents’ literary subject matter ranged from his experiences in the First World War, socialist revolution, and frequently Armenia and Armenians.
 He is recognized as “the main poet of the 20th century” in Armenia.

 An early supporter of communism, Charents joined the Bolshevik party, but as the Stalinist terror began in the 1930s, he gradually grew disillusioned with Stalinism and excepting a few poems in journals, Charents could publish nothing after 1934.
 In 1936, when Soviet Armenian leader Aghasi Khanjian was killed, Charents wrote a series of seven sonnets.
-After Komitas’s death he wrote one of his last great works, “Requiem Æternam in Memory of Komitas” (1936).
+After Komitas’s death, he wrote one of his last great works, “Requiem Æternam in Memory of Komitas” (1936).

 He became a morphine addict under the pressure of the campaign against him.
-A victim of Yezhov’s purges, he was charged for “counterrevolutionary and nationalist activity” and imprisoned during the 1937 Great Purge.
-He died in prison hospital.
+A victim of Yezhov’s purges, he was charged with “counterrevolutionary and nationalist activity” and imprisoned during the 1937 Great Purge.
+He died in the prison hospital.
 It is unknown where his body was buried.
 All his books were also banned but were released in 1954 after Stalin’s death.

 This was his lovely house but there is zero English and not very interesting.
 Free

 Museum of Russian Art.
 Opened in 1984 with the private collection of Doctor Aram Abrahamian, a renowned physician and art collector.
-It consists of paintings, drawings, sculpture and decorative arts tracing the development of Russian art and art groups from the end of the 19th to the beginning of the 20th century.
+It consists of paintings, drawings, sculptures and decorative arts tracing the development of Russian art and art groups from the end of the 19th to the beginning of the 20th century.
 120 artists are displayed based on art groups.
 The Scenery Hall is nice with scenic designs and costumes for various performances, folk, circus, dramatic, ballet, and opera like a real-life festival.
 1000 AMD

 Yerevan Cascade.
-Fronted by a wonderful sculpture park, this is a monumental set of yellow limestone stairs that rises in seven levels up the mountainside.
+Fronted by a wonderful sculpture park, this is a monumental set of yellow limestone stairs that rises seven levels up the mountainside.
 Construction began in 1971-80 during the Soviet era and the second phase began from 2002-2009.
 The complex was handed over to the American-Armenian magnate and collector Gerard Cafesjian (1925-2013) in the early 2000s during which the complex underwent further renovation.
 A large museum complex is planned at the zenith but remains stalled and is still in the early stages of construction.

-Each level has over-the top extravagant fountains.
-FreeRelated image
+Each level has over-the-top extravagant fountains.
+Free

-Khanjyan Gallery holds a triptych of three lovely, huge paintings of the history of the Armenian alphabet, the 451 BC Battle of the Avarvyn Plain against Zorastrian Persians and the history of Armenia in the 20th century.
-Image result for Khanjyan Gallery
+Khanjyan Gallery holds a triptych of three lovely, huge paintings of the history of the Armenian alphabet, the 451 BC Battle of the Avarvyn Plain against Zoroastrian Persians and the history of Armenia in the 20th century.

-Sasuntsi Davit is a huge stone bas-relief copy 15 times the original painting showing 30 episodes from the famous Armenian epos.
-Image result for Sasuntsi Davit GALLERY IN YEREVAN CASCADE
+is a huge stone bas-relief copy 15 times the original painting showing 30 episodes from the famous Armenian epos.

-Eagle Gallery has 20th century Armenian graphic art.
+has 20th-century Armenian graphic art.

 At the very top is an exhibit of Swarovski crystal and the auditorium that holds several festivals of folk music, dance, jazz classical and rock/pop (could not be entered).
 Free

 Charles Aznavour Museum.
 Aznavour (1924-2018) was a French-Armenia singer, lyricist, and diplomat.
 Aznavour was known for his distinctive tenor voice: clear and ringing in its upper reaches, with gravelly and profound low notes.
-In a career as a composer, singer and songwriter, spanning over 70 years, he recorded more than approximately 1,200 songs interpreted in 9 languages.
+In a career as a composer, singer and songwriter, spanning over 70 years, he recorded more than 1,200 songs in 9 languages.
 Moreover, he wrote or co-wrote more than 1,000 songs for himself and others.

 Aznavour was one of France’s most popular and enduring singers.
 He sold 180 million records during his lifetime and was dubbed France’s Frank Sinatra.
 He was also arguably the most famous Armenian of his time.
 In 1998, Aznavour was named Entertainer of the Century by CNN and users of Time Online from around the globe.
 He was recognized as the century’s outstanding performer, with nearly 18% of the total vote, edging out Elvis Presley and Bob Dylan.
 Jean Cocteau said: “Before Aznavour, despair was unpopular”.